ahmedhasandrlnd/dog_breed_classifier_capstone/README.md

 [Back to Table of Content](#index)

 <a id='step5'></a>
-### Step 5: Create a CNN to Classify Dog Breeds (using Transfer Learning)
+### Step 5: Create a CNN to Classify Dog Breeds (using a different Transfer Learning)- Refinement
-In Step 4, we used transfer learning to create a CNN using VGG-16 bottleneck features.
+In Step 5, we used transfer learning to create a CNN using VGG-19 bottleneck features.
 In this section, we used the bottleneck features from a different pre-trained model such as VGG19.

 [Back to Table of Content](#index)